E-Sid/scripts/README.md

 Medical calculators help provide numerical values which makes quantification, and tracking of progress easier.
 Medicine is not a pure scientific endeavour, hence, some medical calculators esp. measuring depression severity etc. attempt to put a numerical value to a subjective experience.

 ## System requirements
-The aim of these calculators and algorithms is to provide a simple minimalist effecient command-line interface (CLI) scripts which could work in a shell, or terminal.
+The aim of these calculators and algorithms is to provide a simple minimalist effecient command-line interface (CLI) scripts which could work in a teletype shell, or terminal.
 These tests do not require online connection (*apart from downloading them*).
+The memory requirements are minimal.

 ## Supported platforms
 The current scripts aim to cover multiple platforms eg \*nix (Unix, BSD, GNU/Linux), BSD operating systems _eg_ [FreeBSD (NomadBSD, DragonFlyBSD), NetBSD, OpenBSD], \*nix/BSD derivatives eg MacOS, platforms that have POSIX compliance layer eg [Haiku](https://www.haiku-os.org/), as well as other operating systems eg FreeDOS & MS-Windows (_via PowerShell or Command Prompt_), as well as other platform independent calculators and algorithms.